xNicklaj/Butter/README.md

 ### Installation
 Navigate to the unity package manager, press the + icon to add a package and select "*Install Package from git URL*".
 Finally input `https://github.com/xNicklaj/Butter.git` as URL.

 This should install the whole library.
-To check that it's working you can right click anywhere in your *Assets* folder and make sure that under *Create* you have `Simple SOAP`
+To check that it's working you can right click anywhere in your *Assets* folder and make sure that under *Create* you have `Butter`

 ### TODO
 This is a list of features I'd like to see implemented.
 The order does not necessarily imply priority.